planetfederal/workshops/workshops/geogig/doc/source/cmd/index.rst

 .. _cmd:

-GeoGig on the command line
+GeoGig on the Command Line
 ==========================

 This section will describe how to use GeoGig on the command-line, including creating and managing both commits and branches, as well as merging from different repositories